Sarah-Bue/budget-buddy/README.md

 - A typing effect was added to input requests, error messages, and menu overviews (but not the individual menu items) to simulate human interaction and enhance engagement and readability.
 - When switching between menus or between expense views, the screen is cleared to provide users with a cleaner display and improve readability and focus.
 - A menu header at the top of the terminal provides the user with guidance on which menu they are currently in.
+- Status and error messages are displayed in different colors to draw attention.

 ### Program Start and Main Menu